 Course materials will be available on the resource page.
-A pdf copy of the book MATH 170 Algebra Outline Notes will be available on the resource page.
-A printed copy can be purchased from the Print Shop.
+The book MATH 170 Algebra Outline Notes is available for purchase from the Print Shop.

 Course materials will be available on the resource page.
 The book MATH 170 Calculus Outline Notes is available for purchase from the Print Shop.

 Recommended text: Calculus by James Stewart, metric version, 8th edition (available from the University Book Shop).
 Older editions of this textbook are perfectly good.